|Test Name||General Educational Development Exam (GED)|

 |Minimum Age||Yypically 16 (age restrictions may vary by state)|

 Adults who are interested in taking a General Educational Development Exam or obtain a GED will need to meet eligibility requirements, register to take the exam at an approved testing location, and prepare for content on the exam.

-The GED exams are designed for adults over the age of 16 who have not earned a high school diploma or currently enrolled in secondary school.
+The GED exams are designed for adults over the age of 16 who have not earned a high school diploma and are not currently enrolled in secondary school.
+However, some states, like California, require adults to be 18 years old before being eligible to take the GED.
 Passing the exams can lead to more career opportunities and admission to a college or university.
 Earning the GED credential is a great first step for adults seeking to advance educationally or professionally.

-The GED exam takes approximately seven hours to complete, and it is made up of five subject area tests:
+The GED exam takes approximately seven and a half hours to complete, and it is made up of five subject area tests:

 - Language arts: writing